hazelcast/hazelcast/docs/design/jet/023-kafka-connect-source-connectors.md

 their state and continue to consume from where they left off.
 Since implementations may vary between Kafka Connect modules, each will have different behaviors when there is a failure.
 Please refer to the documentation of Kafka Connect connector of your choice for detailed information.

+The offsets stored in Jet snapshot will be accompanied by the last time the offset was modified.
+In the `restoreSnapshot()` function we merge states from all nodes, based on last access timestamp.
+In such way we are immune to node crashes or unexpected reconfigurations changing partition assignment.
+This will increase the state size, but also will make us immune to changes in partition assignment.

 #### Questions about the change